top of page

 Do your customers expect you to solve this type of problem or offer this type of solution?

 Sure, you can develop almost any product or service but will your customers embrace it?
 Do you have the authority?
+Does it align with your brand?
 If your company has a reputation in a domain or market, you’re likely to have the authority or privilege to offer additional products to your existing customers.

 Who is your favorite vendor?
 Why do they have credibility with you?